quicwg/base-drafts/draft-ietf-quic-transport.md

 the QUIC maximum packet size MAY be provisional until QUIC's loss detection algorithm determines that the quoted packet has actually been lost.

 ## Considerations for Datagram Packetization Layer PMTU Discovery

 Section 6.4 of {{!DPLPMTUD}} provides considerations for implementing Datagram Packetization Layer PMTUD (DPLPMTUD) with QUIC.

-When implementing the algorithm in Section 5.3 of
-{{!DPLPMTUD}}, the initial value of BASE_PMTU SHOULD be consistent with the minimum QUIC packet size (1232 bytes for IPv6 and 1252 bytes for IPv4).
+When implementing the algorithm in Section 5.3 of {{!DPLPMTUD}}, the initial value of BASE_PMTU SHOULD be consistent with the minimum QUIC packet size (1232 bytes for IPv6 and 1252 bytes for IPv4).

-A PADDING frame can be used to generate PMTU probe packets.
-PADDING need not be delivered reliably.
-As a result, the loss of PADDING frames in probe packets does not require delay-inducing retransmission.
-However, PADDING frames do consume congestion window, which could delay the transmission of subsequent application data.
+PADDING and PING frames can be used to generate PMTU probe packets.
+These frames are not delivered reliably, so do not result in retransmission if the packet is lost.
+However, these frames do consume congestion window, which could delay the transmission of subsequent application data.

-A QUIC PING frame can be included in a PMTU probe to ensure that a valid probe is acknowledged.
+A PING frame can be included in a PMTU probe to ensure that a valid probe is acknowledged.

 The considerations for processing ICMP messages in the previous section also apply if these messages are used by DPLPMTUD.

 # Versions {#versions}